macterra/Lexinomicon/Projects/Bounties/README.md

 1. The Treasurer creates a crowdfund page on the pay server and publishes the corresponding link on the wiki page.
 1. The Treasurer notifies subscribers that the bounty is open for funding.
 1. The Treasurer monitors the funding and periodically notifies subscribers of progress.
-1. If the bounty funding reaches 100% the Treasurer moves the issue to `In Progress` and hands off to the Keymaster.
+1. If the bounty funding reaches 100% the Treasurer is responsible for:
+    1. moving the issue to `In Progress`,
+    1. updating the wiki page,
+    1. recording who owns how many shares in the bounty by percentage funded,
+    1. handing off to the Keymaster.
-1. If the deadline is reached before the bounty is funded the Treasurer is responsible for sending refunds to participants, updating the wiki page and closing the issue.
+1. If the deadline is reached before the bounty is funded the Treasurer is responsible for:
+    1. sending refunds to participants,
+    1. updating the wiki page,
+    1. closing the issue.

 ### In Progress